-In 1994, the City Council amended the City's Comprehensive Plan to institute guidelines for reviewing Low Income Housing Tax Credit Projects or any other programs that provide new construction money for rental housing designed for persons under 80% of the median income.
+In 1994, the City Council amended the City's Comprehensive Plan to institute guidelines for reviewing LIHTC projects or any other programs that provide new construction money for rental housing designed for persons under 80% of the median income (amendment is attached).
 The overall goal for affordable housing is that it be spread equally throughout the community and not concentrated in any one area of the city.
-City staff has always provided information on the income of the census tract in which the project is located and Council has attempted to support projects that are located in non-low mod income census tract.
-However, in the year 2000 the number of low-mod income census tracts has increased and it is difficult to apply this as a way to distinguish projects.
-Only the Deer Ridge IV project at 6009 SW Creston is located in a census tract that does not meet the low-mod criteria.
+City staff has always provided information on the income of the census tract in which the project is located and Council has attempted to support projects that are located in non-low moderate income census tract.
+However, in the year 2000 the number of low-moderate income census tracts has increased and it is difficult to apply this as a way to distinguish projects.
+Only the Deer Ridge IV project at 6000 Creston and the rehabilitation of municipally-owned housing near SE 17th and Kirkwood are within census tracts that are not low-moderate income.